-(a) The department of education, in conjunction with the alcohol and drug abuse council, and where appropriate, with the division of health promotion, is hereby authorized and directed to develop a sequential alcohol and drug abuse prevention education curriculum for elementary and secondary schools.
+(a) The Secretary, in conjunction with the Alcohol and Drug Abuse Council, and where appropriate, with the Division of Health Promotion, shall develop a sequential alcohol and drug abuse prevention education curriculum for elementary and secondary schools.
 The curriculum shall include teaching about the effects and legal consequences of the possession and use of tobacco products.

-(2) provide teaching materials which are appropriate to the age and learning ability of the students;
+(2) Provide teaching materials that are appropriate to the age and learning ability of the students.

 § 910.
 Coordination of services to children and adolescents with a severe emotional disturbance

 (a) American Sign Language is a visual-gestural system of communication used by many in the Deaf community living in the United States and Canada.
-It is a complete and complex language that has its own syntax, rhetoric and grammar which is used to convey information and meaning through signs made with the hands, arms, facial markers and other body movements.
+It is a complete and complex language that has its own syntax, rhetoric, and grammar that is used to convey information and meaning through signs made with the hands, arms, facial markers, and other body movements.

 (b) Any public or independent school may offer American Sign Language for foreign language credit.
 (Added 2001, No. 16, § 2.)

 § 912.
-Pupil's right of refusal; animal dissection
+Student's right of refusal; animal dissection

 (a) A student in a public elementary or secondary school or an approved independent school shall have the right to be excused from participating in any lesson, exercise, or assessment requiring the student to dissect, vivisect, or otherwise harm or destroy an animal or any part of an animal, or to observe any of these activities, as part of a course of instruction.